 As disaster management is not a function allocated to one discipline, but to all disciplines in a local authority, it implies that the total budget must be evaluated for inclusion of Disaster Mitigation Projects.
-For instance, the provision of housing will be a disaster mitigation project as it implicates the reduction of informal structures.
-The provision and extension of electrical power in accordance with needs is a disaster mitigation project as it decreases the effects of dwellings without power (e.g. dangers with open fires) with all its consequences.
+For instance, the

 Floods

 The Witzenberg municipal area is prone to floods.
 Over the past decade, flooding occurred at least once a year.
 Due to the effects of global warming and climate change with resultant cut-off lows, is has become increasingly difficult to forecast or predict critical time periods and/or affected areas.